Clinchfield Railroad

 The Clinchfield was the last Class I railroad built in the U.S. east of the Rocky Mountains.
-The 266-mile railroad provided access to numerous scenic wonders of the Appalachian region and is probably best known for the state-of-the-art railroad engineering techniques applied in its construction, as exemplified by the Clinchfield Loops climbing the Blue Ridge Mountains north of Marion, North Carolina.

 The Clinchfield Railroad began operating the line on December 1, 1924, and for many years it was leased jointly by the Atlantic Coast Line Railroad and the Louisville and Nashville Railroad.
 When the L&N merged with the ACL's successor, the Seaboard Coast Line Railroad, effective January 1, 1983, forming the Seaboard System Railroad, the separate operating company was unnecessary and was merged into the Seaboard.
 The line is now owned and operated by CSX Transportation as their Blue Ridge Subdivision (Spartanburg to Erwin, Tennessee) and Kingsport Subdivision (Erwin to Elkhorn City).

 At the end of 1925 the railroad operated 309 miles of road and 467 miles of track; mileages in 1970 were 312 and 501.

 History

 The conceptual beginnings of the Clinchfield Railroad predates the railroad era, leading back to the period of westward movement after the Revolutionary War where turnpikes and other ground transportation routes were considered.
 A transportation route from the Ohio River to the South Atlantic was discussed in a convention held at Estillville, Virginia in 1831.
 The Estill plan closely resembles the route followed by much of the Clinchfield construction.